bperez3237/phase-5-project/README.md

 ## Getting Started

-After cloning, to setup the rails server run:
+After cloning, cd into the phase-5-project folder.
+Then, to setup the rails server run:

 ```bash
 rails s